Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/aws-sm.md

 Parameter | Field name                     | Description
 ----------|--------------------------------|------------
 `vaults.config.region` | **AWS region** | The AWS region your vault is located in.
-`vaults.config.endpoint_url` | **AWS Secrets Manager Endpoint URL** | The endpoint URL of AWS Secrets Manager service.If not specified, the value used by vault will be the official AWS SecretsManager service url which is `https://secretsmanager.<region>.amazonaws.com`.
+`vaults.config.endpoint_url` | **AWS Secrets Manager Endpoint URL** | The endpoint URL of AWS Secrets Manager service.
+If not specified, the value used by vault will be the official AWS SecretsManager service url which is `https://secretsmanager.<region>.amazonaws.com`.
 You can specify a complete URL(including the "http/https" scheme) to override the endpoint that vault will connect to.
 `vaults.config.assume_role_arn` | **Assume AWS IAM role ARN** | The target IAM role ARN that will be assumed to call AWS Secrets Manager service.
-If specified, Vault backend will do additional role assuming based on your current runtime's IAM Role.
-If you are not using assume role, you should not specify this value.
+If specified, the Vault backend will do additional role assuming based on your current runtime's IAM Role.
+If you are not using assume role, do not specify this value.
 `vaults.config.role_session_name` | **Role Session Name** | The role session name used for role assuming.
 The default value is `KongVault`.
 `vaults.config.ttl` | **TTL** | Time-to-live (in seconds) of a secret from the vault when it's cached.
 The special value of 0 means "no rotation" and it's the default.
 When using non-zero values, it is recommended that they're at least 1 minute.
 `vaults.config.neg_ttl` | **Negative TTL** | Time-to-live (in seconds) of a vault miss (no secret).
 Negatively cached secrets will remain valid until `neg_ttl` is reached, after which Kong will attempt to refresh the secret again.
 The default value for `neg_ttl` is 0, meaning no negative caching occurs.